 I get asked often about hiking and traveling solo from other women, “Aren’t you scared?” with horror on their faces.
-Yes, I do get anxious at times on the trails when the trail doesn’t show up on my GPS and I don’t see anyone for a while but those moments don’t stay long.
+Yes, I do get anxious at times on the trails when the trail doesn’t show up on my GPS, and I don’t see anyone for a while, but those moments don’t stay long.
 A little bit of fear is good for you like anything else.

-I may be little more adventurous than an average person but I am never reckless.
+I may be little more adventurous than an average person, but I am never reckless.
 Let me share what goes on behind the scene that you don’t see in my photos and videos.
 Maybe this will give you some ideas on how to start solo traveling or hiking with your pup if you’ve been thinking about doing it.

 1. Life is better with a dog

 Xena attracts good people.
-I am lucky that she is patient with kids, not a barker and behaves well in public places.
+I am lucky that she is patient with kids, not a barker, and behaves well in public places.
 We always seem to meet the kindest people when we travel.
 I’ve received kind and encouraging words from older people.
 “It’s not usual to see a woman traveling by herself with a dog.
 Good for you!” and they always tell me to enjoy myself on the trip but be careful.
 Maybe because Xena puts strangers at ease.
 She makes everyone from kids to elderly persons smile when we pass by.
 I know for sure if I were to travel alone, I wouldn’t experience the same warm encounters.

-However, if Xena sees a person who looks suspicious(e.g., hood over their head so we can’t see their faces, refuses to make an eye contact while passing by, walking tensed, etc.), Xena stops still.
-Her body tight and tense, she stares at the person until the person is far from us or out of the sight.
+However, if Xena sees a person who looks suspicious(e.g., hood over their head so we can’t see their faces, refuses to make eye contact while passing by, walking tensed, etc.), Xena stops still.
+Her body tight and tense, she stares at the person until the person is far from us or out of sight.
 A lot of times, her fixed stare makes these suspicious grown men feel uncomfortable to move away from us instead of walking straight.
 “Good girl, Z”, I tell her when we are alone.
-She protects us from bad energies from every direction.
+She protects us from bad energies in every direction.
 Dogs can sense things humans cannot.
-I listen to her instinct without a question.
+I listen to her instinct without question.

 2. Common sense goes a long way

 Often we travel to an area where there is no cell phone reception when we go hiking.
-While I love exploring the wilderness, it raises a safety issue in case of emergency for sure.
+While I love exploring the wilderness, it raises a safety issue in case of an emergency for sure.
 My biggest fear is ‘what if my car breaks down in the middle of nowhere.’
 However, I have no interest in cars and don’t even want to learn how to fix a flat tire.
 I don’t even know if I can physically do it with my wimpy upper body strength.
 Any way you slice it, it’s a bad situation.
 So I religiously keep up with regular maintenance of my car.
 I should probably still learn how to change a flat tire…sigh…

 I always let my sister know where we are going.
 We both use Waze, a free community-based mapping, traffic & navigation app, and we are “friends”.
 Before each drive, I send her an ETA from the app.
 She can check the app on her phone to see where I am on my route and gets a notification from Waze when I am about to arrive at my destination.
-This tool has been great for us especially when I am on a road trip because I am always on the go.
+This tool has been great for us, especially when I am on a road trip because I am always on the go.
 This prevents her from worrying about us and also makes me feel safe that she can come and rescue us 🙂 or call for help for us if needed.

 3. Get to know the trail before you go

-Read trail stats (total distance, elevation gain, etc.), download the map of the hiking route to your GPS tracking app if you are going into the wilderness and do your homework on the current trail condition so you know what to pack.
+Read trail stats (total distance, elevation gain, etc.), download the map of the hiking route to your GPS tracking app if you are going into the wilderness and do your homework on the current trail condition, so you know what to pack.